Would you like an easy way to add Thanksgiving decor to your home? I’m going to show you how to stencil a Thanksgiving wood sign.

-Step 1 ~ The wood slats were a little rough, so I sanded them lightly.
+Step 1 ~ Wood slats are a little rough, so you will need to sand them lightly.

 After painting the front side and letting it dry, I turned the wood pieces over and painted the edges.
 Unfortunately, the wet edges stuck to the craft paper and stuck in a few places.

 I decided to leave it as-is for a rustic look.

 I found a “GRATEFUL” stencil in my stencil stash.
 I’ll use the “FOR” to go with “GRATEFUL” for the Thanksgiving sign title.

 For this project, I’m using ChalkArt Paint in Mind Your Manners, a true orange.